GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/event-bus.md

 *Thanks to Ombarus for sharing this design pattern.
 He presented it in [a devlog video](//www.youtube.com/watch?v=fyh2ZjAFMZM) on his YouTube channel.*

 Maintaining signal connections isn't the easiest, especially when declaring connections via code.
 Godot 3.1 doesn't offer any visual cues for signals connected through code as opposed to signals connected with the editor.
-There are different advantages to connecting signals through the editor or via code.
+There are different advantages and disadvantages to connecting signals through the editor or via code.

 ### Connecting signals through the editor's node tab